 \subsection{Experimental Setup}

-\looseness=-1 \textbf{Datasets and Domain Shifts.} We evaluate on six datasets spanning five clinically relevant domain shifts: sequence, disease stage, clinical site, imaging phase, and modality.
-For \underline{sequence shifts}, we train on T1w, T2w, and T1w-CE MRIs from MSD-BraTS~\cite{antonelli2022medical} and evaluate on FLAIR MRI from unseen subjects. \underline{Site and scanner shifts} are examined using a multi-site prostate MRI collection~\cite{liu2021feddg, Bloch2015, lemaitre2015computer, litjens2014evaluation}, where training, validation, and testing data all come from distinct sites.
-To study \underline{phase shifts}, we use PanDG~\cite{zhang2025rethink}, training on venous-phase abdominal MRIs and evaluating on out-of-phase scans.
-Finally, we evaluate \underline{modality shifts} on two datasets: AMOS~\cite{ji2022amos}, training on CT and evaluating on MRI for large-scale multi-organ segmentation, and TopCoW~\cite{topcowchallenge}, training on CT angiography (CTA) and validating/testing on MR angiography (MRA) for vascular structures.
-A table summarizing splits, sample sizes, and more is in Appendix~\ref{app:implementation}.
+\textbf{Datasets and Domain Shifts.} We use 6 datasets spanning 5 clinical domain shifts: sequence, disease stage, clinical site, imaging phase, and modality. \underline{Sequence}: we train on T1, T2, and T1-CE MRIs from MSD-BraTS~\cite{antonelli2022medical} and evaluate on FLAIR from unseen subjects. \underline{Disease-stage}: we train on mild and moderate cardiac disease scans from HVSMR~\cite{pace2024hvsmr} and evaluate on severe cases. \underline{Site}: we use a multi-site prostate MRI collection~\cite{Bloch2015, lemaitre2015computer, litjens2014evaluation, liu2021feddg}, where splits come from distinct imaging sites. \underline{Phase}: we use PanDG~\cite{zhang2025rethink} to train and evaluate on venous- and out-of-phase abdominal MRIs, respectively, all from distinct sites. \underline{Modality}: we evaluate generalization from CT to MRI on AMOS~\cite{ji2022amos} and from CTA to MRA on TopCoW~\cite{topcowchallenge} for abdominal organs and cerebral vessels, respectively.
+All other dataset-specific details are in Appendix~\ref{app:dataset_preprocessing}.